-We provide sensitive, supportive and professional family violence services across Victoria.
-We offer a range of counselling and dispute resolution services, group programs and referral options.
+We provide sensitive, supportive and professional family violence services, including counselling, dispute resolution, group programs and referral options.

 Family violence affects people from all walks of life.
 While family violence can happen in many different family relationships, it is overwhelmingly women and children who experience violence, and men who use it.